2025 AMC 10A Problems

 Solution:

 The graph passes through (1,25)(1,25) exactly when f(1a)=25.f(1 - a) = 25.
-Let t=1a,t = 1 - a, so we just need the number of solutions to f(t)=25.f(t) = 25.
+Let t=1a,t = 1 - a, so we count solutions of f(t)=25.f(t) = 25.
 Factor f(x)=100x(x1)(x2),f(x) = 100x(x-1)(x-2), with roots 0,1,2.0, 1, 2.
-Its local maximum on (0,1)(0,1) is f(0.5)=37.5,f(0.5) = 37.5, which beats 25.25.
-So the line y=25y = 25 cuts the cubic in 33 points.
-Each one gives a single a,a, so there are 33 values.
+On (0,1),(0,1), the function is positive and f(0.5)=37.5>25,f(0.5) = 37.5 \gt 25, so continuity gives one root on each side of 0.5.0.5.
+On (1,2)(1,2) the function is negative, while for x>2x \gt 2 it increases from 00 to infinity, giving one more root.
+A cubic equation has at most 33 real roots, so these are all the solutions.
+Each gives one a,a, so there are 33 values.
 Thus, C is the correct answer.

 10.